 Most Catholic drug rehab programs are residential or inpatient, though some outpatient treatment options exist.
-There are even groups such as the National Catholic Council on Addictions which hold workshops to further establish further options for counseling with parish based staff.
+There are even groups such as the National Catholic Council on Addictions that hold workshops to further establish further options for counseling with parish-based staff.

 Most Catholic rehabs rely on similar theories to help parish members to recover from addiction.
 There are inspirational messages used to help addicts, however, those addicted must apply these theories to their lives along with other prayers, scripture, and belief in God to help them get and maintain sobriety.
 Some of these are:

 - That they are powerless over their addiction.